 An Italian band with at least two AC100s and one UL760 rig.
 AC100 serial no. 1980 was bought from Pierpaolo Adda, drummer for the group, in 2009.
 It is pictured on one of the later AC100s pages.
 Pierpaolo's name unfortunately will be better known, however, as the owner of a collection of guitars plundered by thieves a couple of years ago.
 A number of stolen items were recovered by British police at the end of last year (2011).

 For the most part the Kinks used AC30s and AC50s, as in the clip from Iceland, below.
 Pete Quaife (not Cornish), the bassist, is using his trusty small box AC50 with two T60 (or two 2 x 15) cabinets.
 Click here to view the video on the YouTube site (embedding has been disabled), or play in the player below.

 At 2.42 - 2.44 the back panel of the amp is visible.
 Compare with the examples on this page.

-Picture 1: Top of the Pops, November 1964 - two AC80/100s (thick edged boxes) - the trolley is a Mark 1, with a basket on top.
+Picture 1: Top of the Pops, November 1964 - two AC80/100s (thick edged boxes) - the trolley is a Mark 1, with rectangle "basket" for the amp on top.
 The large-box AC50 sits in an early trolley, with one upright above the pivot wheel, and like the AC100 trolley, a basket on top.

 THE LAYMEN and THE SANDPIPERS 1966